 - Hong Kong International Arbitration Centre Summer Internship, Hong Kong

 - Sergio Bermudes Summer Internship, Rio De Janeiro, Brazil

 - Brigad & Urrutia and Urrutia & Castro, Bogotá, Colombia.

 - For more information about internships and how to apply, please send an email to email@example.com

 For students interested in practicing arbitration, moot competitions can prove to be a valuable experience.

 - LL.M.
 International Arbitration Competition

 This unique activity provides an opportunity for LL.M. students to compete in an arbitration moot exercise.
-The competition is organized every year by WCL and takes place in March.
+The competition is organized every year by WCL and will take place March 6-8, 2015.
 If you are interested in the competition, please, send an email to firstname.lastname@example.org.

 - Willem C. Vis International Commercial Arbitration Moot Competition Held annually in Vienna, Austria and Hong-Kong